amiehannah/nology-coursework/03-JavaScript-Fundamentals/calculator-challenge/README.md

 - Instead by using querySelectorAll on numberBtns and operatorBtns (to select these elements) I realised I can later iterate over them, as this returns a node list and will be far more useful in some of the functionality.

 - The array iterator I used to iterate over the numberBtns/operatorBtns was forEach().
 By adding an event listener, listening out for the click event

+UI:
+- Created a mesh gradient in Illustrator which I've then applied to the background of the webpage